Ralabdulwahab98/Any-icon/README.md

 * A user can login to a account.
 * When user get result of search can remove specific result.
 * Will be shown a history of search.
+* A user will able to edit username.
 * A user will able to clear only one of the history result.
 * A user will able to clear all the history result.